bradlet/cpptrees/README.md

 cpptrees
 =======
-A tree data structure library for c++.
+A tree data structure library for c++, made to be compatible with the GNU compiler.

 Copyright © 2019 Bradley Thompson